Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Methodology

 \subsubsection{Graph Generator}

 Inspired by \cite{fatemiSLAPSSelfSupervisionImproves}, the general paradigm we abide by afterwards of a graph generator is defined as a function Eq.~\eqref{eq1}:

-where $n$ donates the number of the nodes in a traffic dataset and $T$ donates the number of all recorded time steps.
-Hence, the entire data $\mathbf{X}\in \mathbb{R}^{n\times T}$ and the generated graph structure $A^{\prime}\in \mathbb{R}^{n\times n}$ The function $\mathbf{G}$ contains parameters $\theta_{\mathbf{G:}}$ which tend to learn and optimize during training.
+where $n$ denotes the number of the nodes in a traffic dataset and $T$ denotes the number of all recorded time steps.
+Hence, the entire data $\mathbf{X}\in \mathbb{R}^{n\times T}$ and the generated graph structure $A^{\prime}\in \mathbb{R}^{n\times n}$.
+The function $\mathbf{G}$ contains parameters $\theta_{\mathbf{G:}}$ which tend to learn and optimize during training.
 Generally, $\mathbf{G}$ is able to map the serialized traffic dataset to the graph structure in a data-driven way thus learning the latent graph topological information.
 However, the direct mapping is hard to train and computationally heavy.
-Therefore, we convert Eq.~\eqref{eq1} to Eq.~\eqref{eq2} and propose the following two Graph Generator to overcome.
+Therefore, we convert Eq.~\eqref{eq1} to Eq.~\eqref{eq2} and propose the following a Graph Generator to overcome it.

-where the $T^{\prime}$ donates the time embedding which is far less than $T$.
+where $T^{\prime}$ denotes the time embedding which is far less than $T$.

-\textbf{MLP-kNN:} For this generator, we adpot the Multilayer perceptron(MLP) and k-nearest neighbors to complete the first and second phase of the Eq.~\eqref{eq2} respectively.
+\textbf{MLP-kNN:} For this generator, we adopt the MLP and k-nearest neighbors to complete the first and second phases of the Eq.~\eqref{eq2} respectively.
 MLP-kNN is formulized as: